-Ensure the language in your signup form accurately describes your marketing activities.
+- Ensure the language in your signup form accurately describes your marketing activities.

-- Turn on two-factor authentication for added protection.
+- Turn on 2-factor authentication for added protection.

 - Update your website's privacy statement or policy to describe your use of Mailchimp.

 - Make sure your Cookie Statement describes any cookies or tracking technologies you might use.
 If you’re not sure, Mailchimp’s Cookie Statement includes a section called Cookies served through the Services that describes technology you (or your website) might use, depending on the features you use through Mailchimp.